AndrewMead10/git-diff-viewer.nvim/README.md

 ## Features

 - Watches `.git/HEAD` and reacts as soon as the branch changes.
-- Closes your current listed buffers and opens a vertically stacked set of scratch diff windows for each unstaged file.
+- Closes your current listed buffers and opens a fresh tab populated with one scratch buffer per unstaged file (no splits to manage).
-- Highlights additions (`DiffAdd`) and deletions (`DiffDelete`) using standard diff syntax.
+- Highlights additions (`DiffAdd`) and deletions (`DiffDelete`) using standard diff syntax; new files show the entire file as additions, deleted files show the full removed contents.
 - Toggle on/off with `<leader>ad`, `:GitDiffViewerToggle`, or your own mapping.
 - Optional manual refresh via `:GitDiffViewerRefresh`.